diegoiast/fdbox/readme.md

  3. DOS: TC 2.02 - this is the main development environment.
 Supported.
     > __BUG__:
     >
-    > `glob()` functionlaity tends to allocate too much >memory, and the code is faulty, not reporting this to the app.
+    > `glob()` functionlaity tends to allocate too much >memory, and the code is faulty,
+    > not reporting this to the app.
 Results in garbage in the screen when
     > `dir ` on a directory with lots of files (~80 on my tests, but it depends
     > on memory available).
- 4. DOS/OpenWatcoom (WIP): we have a CI building it.
+ 4. DOS/OpenWatcom (WIP): we have a CI building it.
 The generated binary crashes on startup.
  5. OSX: Works (similar code path as Linux)
  6. DOS: DJGPP - I am having problems in runtime.
 Seems like `tolower()` is breaking my code.
 Might be a compiler bug.
 Interactive shell segfaults.
- 7. DOS: PacificC - Its not a high priority, but we have a working branch called `pacific-c-support` which contains the work needed to make this project compile with that compiler.
+ 7. DOS: PacificC - It's not a high priority, but we have a working branch called `pacific-c-support` which contains the work needed to make this project compile with that compiler.

 ## Why?